shifelonie/todo-list/README.md

 App Features:
 1. Add, Edit, Delete Tasks
 2. Mark a task as finished
-3. Filter tasks by its completion status
+3. Filter tasks by their completion status

 cara running aplikasi =